joeyberkovitz/tamid_youtube/README.md

 hosted on AWS using their serverless functionality.
 It uses Lambda to host the PHP code, DynamoDB as a database, API Gateway to communicate between the frontend and backend and S3 to host the frontend files.

+This application is currently available as a subdomain of the Cooper Union TAMID Website at http://tamidtube.tamidatcooper.com/

 Features
 - Search for YouTube videos
 - First result is automatically played